ibm-cloud-docs/AnalyticsEngine/installing-additional-libraries.md

 For distributed operations such as Spark jobs that execute on any node of the cluster, the dependency libraries need to be available on all nodes of the cluster.
 Refer the instructions [here](./customizing-cluster.html) for such cluster wide installation of libraries through customization scripts.

-Note that the customization scripts should install libraries/packages into the same environments as listed below to make sure they get picked up by the JNBG service.
-The scripts need not rely only on public repositories like pypi, maven central, CRAN (or other publicly accessible URLs) to install the libraries/packages.
-Instead, you may choose to package your libraries/packages into archive files and place them in object storage, which the customization script can pull down and install.
-Refer to [this page](./Customization-script-on-Bluemix-Object-Store.html) for examples on how to place your scripts and related artefacts in an object store for customizing your cluster.
+Note that the customization scripts should install the libraries or packages into the same environments as listed below to make sure they get picked up by the JNBG service.
+The scripts need not rely only on public repositories like pypi, maven central, CRAN (or other publicly accessible URLs) to install the libraries or packages.
+Instead, you can choose to package your libraries or packages into archive files and place them in Object Storage, which the customization script retrieves and installs.
+Refer to [this page](./example-of-customizations.html) for examples on how to place your scripts and related artefacts in an object store for customizing your cluster.

-_Installation of libraries in this manner is permanent i.e, the libraries are always available to all interactive sessions by default._
+Installing the libraries in this manner is permanent; the libraries are always available to all interactive sessions by default.

 **Note:** You cannot use the `--user` option in `pip` install commands in {{site.data.keyword.iae_full_notm}}.